"Alberta Wetlands: From Classification to Policy" Course

-Aquality offers the option of a customizable in-house Wetlands Course for groups of 10 or more outside the capital region and 6 or more in Edmonton.
+Aquality offers the option of a customizable in-house Wetlands Course.
 Ideal for large companies and organizations!
-For more information on this option please contact Aquality Environmental at (780) 757-5530 or email at firstname.lastname@example.org.
+For more information on this option please contact Aquality Environmental at (780) 757-5530 or email at email@example.com.

 Principal Instructor: Jay White, M.Sc, P.Biol, QWAES

 Jay is the principal researcher at Aquality and has 20 years experience in wetland ecology.
 He is a Professional Biologist (P.Biol) and Qualified Wetland and Aquatic Environment Specialist (QWAES).
 He has been involved with the development of the Alberta Wetland Policy, has overviewed treatment wetland design and quantified wetland values.
 Jay is currently the Vice-President of the Alberta Water Council and has been involved with the Provincial Water Strategy (Water for Life) since its creation.
 Jay is also personally involved with several non-profit groups such as Alberta Lake Management Society, Alberta Stewardship Network, Ducks Unlimited Canada and Trout Unlimited Canada.

 Aquality is pleased to announce that our Wetlands Course was awarded the Alberta Society of Professional Biologists' Peggy Thompson Publication Award for communicating biological information to the general public!